- Code ENVS3028

 - Course subject Environmental Science

-- Areas of interest Forestry, Geography, Interdisciplinary Studies - Sustainability, Resource Management and Environmental Science, Human Sciences More...
+- Areas of interest Geography, Interdisciplinary Studies - Sustainability, Environmental Studies, Human Sciences, Policy Studies

 Grounded in the discipline of public policy, the course considers the complexities around public policy-making for the environment and sustainability.
 The course considers how policy is made and the institutional settings within which it is made, how problems and policies are framed, implemented and evaluated, and the inherent challenges in choosing appropriate policy instruments to meet an objective.
 The course focuses particularly on Australia’s public policy and institutional settings, but comparisons with international case studies will be made.
 Interactive lectures and tutorials provide students with opportunities to analyse specific environmental policy issues in theoretical frameworks and over different time scales.
-Topics explored include water and climate policy, sustainability in business and industry, public and civil society participation in policy-making, and the relationship between international environmental policy and Australian environmental policy.
+Topics explored include water, biodiversity and climate policy, sustainability in business and industry, public and civil society participation in policy-making, and comparisons will be made with overseas environmental policy examples.

 Honours Pathway Option